DataDog/datadog-agent/Dockerfiles/agent/README.md

 You'll need to download one of the `datadog-agent*_amd64.deb` package in this directory, it will then be used by the `Dockerfile` and installed within the image.

 You can then build the image using `docker build -t datadog/agent:master .`

+To build the jmx variant, add `--build-arg WITH_JMX=true` to the build command